 in approving the CDDL and that it has the advantages that John Cowan

 noted on this mailing list with respect to the MPL, in particular of

 being a more reusable licence.
 Again I would rather not enter into the

 CDDL/MPL debate at this point.

-First issue: the carefully circumscribed patent grants in the MPPL, which
+First issue: the carefully circumscribed patent grants in the MPPL, which are almost

 identical to those of the CDDL (although the latter are slightly wider

 with the removal of the "code that you separate" clauses).

 Suppose the Initial Developer or a Contributor patents an algorithm,

 then implements it in covered code, thereby making a grant under